gakalmar/Notes/JS_Basics.md

 - JavaScript attempts to convert the operands into compatible types so that the operation can be performed:

-            + and -             works both for strings and numbers str * or / num      mathmetical operations like * and / tryes to convert str into a number, if it contains a valid numeric representation (eg. "2" => 2), otherwise it becomes NaN
+            + and -             works both for strings and numbers str * or / num      mathmetical operations like * and / tries to convert str into a number, if it contains a valid numeric representation (eg. "2" => 2), otherwise it becomes NaN

 ### **Explicit conversion:**